 For fundraising purposes, we may use third party wealth screening and insight companies to provide us with information about you and combine this with information that is publicly available (for example from LinkedIn or the Charity Commission).

 There are certain circumstances under which we may disclose your personal information to third parties in order to fulfil our contract to you, to deliver our activities and to our subsidiaries described above.

 These third-party providers will only collect, use and disclose your information to the extent necessary to allow them to perform the services they provide to us.
 These providers include ticketing system provider, ticketing agents, database software suppliers, our email distribution service and mailing houses.
 In these cases we require that these third parties comply strictly with our instructions and with data protection laws, for example around security of personal data.

 We will share your personal information when required in order to comply with any legal obligation (for example to government bodies, NHS Test and Trace and law enforcement agencies).

 Our website may contain links to and from the websites of other organisations.
 If you follow a link to any of these websites, please note that these websites have their own privacy policies and that we do not accept any responsibility or liability for these policies.
 Please check these policies before you submit any personal data to these websites.

-We may share some information, such as full postcodes and concessions purchased, with organisations such as The Audience Agency who will use the information to analyse and segment our audiences to help us plan and communicate better.
+We may share some information, such as full postcodes and concessions purchased, with third party organisations, to meet our funding agreements with bodies such as Arts Council England, who will use the information to analyse and segment our audiences to help us plan and communicate better.
 They will also use the information to analyse ticket sales for national and regional research into patterns of arts attendance in England (for instance, comparison of sales trends over time and geographical comparisons).

 UNSUBSCRIBING AND UPDATING YOUR PREFERENCES